jacqle/pytorch/README.md

 # pytorch
- Some of my PyTorch endeavors and other NLP-related code
+Fun with PyTorch and other NLP-related code